Hillel Campus Climate Initiative

 The Campus Climate Initiative (CCI) collaborates with higher education administrators to ensure a positive campus climate in which Jewish students feel comfortable expressing their identity and values, free of antisemitism, harassment, or marginalization.
-We recognize that key administrative leaders play an essential role in effecting broad-based educational and policy change on campus, and that university-Hillel partnerships can catalyze positive changes that benefit Jewish students and all students.
+We recognize that key administrative leaders play an essential role in effecting broad-based educational and policy change on campus, and that partnerships between campuses and Hillels can catalyze positive changes that benefit Jewish students and all students.
 The CCI model involves partnership between the college or university administration, local Hillel, and the CCI team.
 To date, 40 colleges and universities in the U.S. and Canada have participated in the Campus Climate Initiative, including Cohort 3, which was announced in September 2022.

 The Campus Climate Initiative (CCI) provides college and university administrators with opportunities to seriously explore these topics — and create meaningful action plans — alongside a community of peers from institutions around North America.
 This collaborative, educational, and practical experience offers administrators on participating campuses, in partnership with their local Hillel professionals, to engage together with us in: